 What levels of play are provided in Little League?

 Centennial Lakes Little League offers T-Ball, Coach Pitch, AAA, International and Majors.
-We also offer girls fastpitch in our Silver Bullets programs including 8U, 10U, 12U, 14U and with enough interest 16U and 18U.
+We also offer girls fastpitch in our Centennial Lakes Fastpitch program including 8U, 10U, 12U, 14U and with enough interest 16U and 18U.

 T-Ball: (Ages 4-5 with 6 yr old option) This is instructional baseball and game scores are not recorded.
 Players in this division are co-ed.
 At this level the ball is hit from a tee.
 Games consist of four innings or 1-1/2 hours.
 Teams are formed by random draft each season.
 6 yr olds are encouraged to play Coach Pitch (see below) but inexperienced 6 yr olds can play T-Ball.
-Games are scheduled for Mondays and a few Fridays with some weekend play at 5:45, 6:30 or 7:15 pm.
+Games are scheduled for Fridays and a Sundays at 5:45, 6:30 or 7:15 pm.

 Coach Pitch: (Ages 6-8) This is instructional baseball and game scores are not recorded.
 Players in this division are co-ed however, we recommend girls consider switching to our girls only Silver Bullets Fastpitch 8U program.
 At this level coaches pitch to their own team.
 Games consist of five innings or 1-1/2 hours.
 Teams are formed by random draft each season.
 Games are scheduled for Mondays and Wednesdays with some weekend play, mostly at 6:00 pm.

 AAA Pitching & Skills development Baseball: (Ages 9, **8 yr olds allowed if already played 2 years at coach pitch) At this level of play, players pitch to each other.
 Games consist of six innings or two hours.
 Teams are formed by random draft each season.
 Games are scheduled for Tuesdays and Thursdays, mostly at 6:00 pm.